 Anytime I talk to artists, I almost ALWAYS hear the following question: “How do you get high-res images of artwork?
 I have such a hard time getting good quality images!”

 The truth is, for most emerging artists, getting high-quality digital images is either too expensive or too difficult.
-Usually this means going another route, such as DIY iPhone photos, shooting with their own digital camera, finding a friend who has some knowledge of photography, etc.
+Usually this means going another route, such as photographing their art themselves or finding a friend who has some knowledge of photography.

 Unfortunately, these solutions almost always come at the cost of quality.